launchdarkly/api-client-ruby/docs/EnvironmentsApi.md

 environment_key = 'environment_key_example' # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 opts = {
-  expiry: 789 # Integer | An expiration time for the old environment SDK or mobile key, expressed as a Unix epoch time in milliseconds.
-By default, the key will expire immediately
+  expiry: 789 # Integer | The expiry parameter is deprecated for this endpoint, so the old mobile key will always expire immediately.
+This parameter will be removed in an upcoming major API client version.
 }

 begin
-  #Reset an environment's mobile key with an optional expiry time for the old key.
+  #Reset an environment's mobile key.
+The optional expiry for the old key is deprecated for this endpoint, so the old key will always expire immediately.
   result = api_instance.reset_environment_mobile_key(project_key, environment_key, , opts)
   p result
 rescue LaunchDarklyApi::ApiError => e